Aviva Psychology Services

 Sessions are typically weekly for 55 minutes at a consistent time.
 You and your psychologist will focus on your treatment needs and goals.

 Imagine starting your day with a sense of clarity rather than dread.
 Daily responsibilities still exist, but they feel manageable.
-Stress no longer leads to emotional overwhelm and you follow through on commitments not from pressure or avoidance, but from a sense of alignment with your values.
-You feel more connected in your relationships and less preoccupied by self-doubt or over analysis.
+Stress no longer leads to emotional overwhelm and you follow through on commitments, not from fear or pressure, but from desire and a sense of alignment with your values.
+You feel more connected in your relationships and less preoccupied by self-doubt and over analysis.

-Evidence-based therapies like Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based interventions have been clinically tested and shown to significantly reduce symptoms of anxiety and improve quality of life.
-With the right treatment, individuals can experience lasting changes in how they think, feel, and function—regaining a sense of agency and psychological flexibility in their daily lives.
+Evidence-based therapies like Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS) and mindfulness-based interventions have been clinically tested and shown to significantly reduce symptoms of anxiety and improve quality of life.
+With the right treatment, individuals can experience lasting changes in how they think, feel, and function— regaining a sense of agency and psychological flexibility in their daily lives.

 Benefits of therapy for anxiety